Stateware/Dav3i/doc/BackEndArchitecture.md

 z must be a single valid countryID or a comma delimited list of countryID's; the front end only sends single countryIDs

 ###Error Handling
 All error checking will use the ThrowFatalError and ThrowInconvenientError functions from toolbox.php to handle errors.
-ThrowFatalError will kill the page, and print a concise error message stating the nature and location of the error.
+* **ThrowFatalError** will kill the page, and print a concise error message stating the nature and location of the error.
-ThrowInconvenientError will be used in cases where it isn't necessary for the page to be killed, it will print a concise error message stating the nature and location of the error.
+*  **ThrowInconvenientError** will be used in cases where it isn't necessary for the page to be killed, it will print a concise error message stating the nature and location of the error.
 For each function the error message is an argument to the function.

 All functions within api_library.php will validate and sanitize their input data.
 In the case of unsanitary or invalid data, the standard error handling procedure is followed.

 ###Security
 Functions that receive input from the front end will sanitize and validate their data.
 This insures that no unforeseen data can be used to attack the system.

 The program pixy(https://github.com/oliverklee/pixy) was used to scan for cross site scripting(XSS) and SQL injection vulnerabilities.
-Pixy found several XSS vulnerabilities in the form of echoing a variable highlighted in NoteablePixyResults.
-These vulnerabilities were determined to be unimportant because no user input could make it to these vulnerabilities without being sanitized and validated
+Pixy found several XSS vulnerabilities in the form of echoing a variable without first sanitizing the variable highlighted in the document NoteablePixyResults.
+These vulnerabilities were determined to be unimportant because no user input could make it to these vulnerabilities without being sanitized and validated beforehand.

 We plan to use PHP-IDS(https://github.com/PHPIDS/PHPIDS) to deal with server attacks.